Home » Popular » When to Use Subdomains and Subdirectories

 Benefits of Subdomains

-• When used correctly, if a subdomain is created for an already existing site that ranks well, the subdomain will be indexed quickly and benefit from the main domain’s good standing.
+• Rapid Indexing: If a subdomain is created for an existing site that already ranks well, the subdomain can be indexed quickly by search engines and benefit from the main domainโ€™s good standing.

-A Disadvantage of Subdomains
+Disadvantages of Subdomains

-What is a Subdirectory?
+What is a Subdirectory (or Subfolder)?

-A subdirectory is the part of the url that houses a specific subset of content.
+Aย subdirectoryย is the part of the url that houses a specific subset of content.
 A website is like a filing cabinet, the folders within the cabinet would be the subdirectories of your site.
-Individual directories are located to the right of the domain, like www.examplesite.com/blog or www.examplesite.com/shop.
+Individual directories are located to the right of the domain, likeย www.examplesite.com/blogย orย www.examplesite.com/shop.

 When creating your site, subdirectories are the most straightforward way to organize related pieces of content on your site.
 Assets such as images or downloads would be in their own subdirectories.
-Or if you have an About section, there could be a folder for About, and then the pages for each person on your team would be in the about folder: www.examplesite.com/about/johndoe.html .
+Or if you have an About section, there could be a folder for About, and then the pages for each person on your team would be in the about folder:ย www.examplesite.com/about/johndoe.html

 Benefits of Subdirectories

-A Disadvantage of Subdirectories
+Disadvantages of Using Subdirectories

 Should You Use Subdomains or Subdirectories?